Weyl Calculus on Graded Groups: Symbolic calculus

 \section{Symbolic calculus}

 In this section we develop a symbolic calculus for a wide range of $\tau$-quantizations on graded groups and the H\"{o}rmander symbol classes $S^m_{\rho, \delta}(G)$ introduced in~\cite{FR}.
-Particularly interesting special cases, which we discuss in detail, are the Kohn-Nirenberg quantization on graded groups~\cite{FR}, in particular on $G = \R^n$, and the so-called symmetric quantizations, introduced in \cite{MR1}, which include the Weyl quantization on $G = \R^n$.
 For technical reasons that will become clear soon, we will mostly have to require that $\rho$ and $\delta$ satisfy $0\leq \delta<\frac{\rho}{v_n}\leq \rho\leq1$.
-Note that the fundamental case $(\rho,\delta)=(1,0)$ always satisfies this condition, and that for $G=\mathbb{R}$ with isotropic dilations, that is, when $v_n=1$, our symbolic calculus is available for the usual range $0\leq \delta<\rho\leq1$.
-Note, however, that one can $\tau$-quantize operators for any symbol in $S^{m}_{\rho,\delta}(G)$ without the additional restriction since the latter only appears in connection with the symbolic calculus.
+Note that the fundamental case $(\rho,\delta)=(1,0)$ always satisfies this condition.